eduardolpsss/xml-http-request/README.md

 # xmlHttpRequestFile
- Uploading images to the server using Ajax.
+Uploading images to a upload file using xmlHttpRequest with Ajax.